-TMRS contributes to the SDBF at a contractually required rate as determined by an annual actuarial valuation, which was 0.16% for 2017 and 2016, of which 0.02% represented the retiree-only portion for each year, as a percentage of annual covered payroll.
+TMRS contributes to the SDBF at a contractually required rate as determined by an annual actuarial valuation, which was 0.16% for 2018, of which 0.02% represented the retiree-only portion, as a percentage of annual covered payroll.
 The rate is equal to the cost of providing one-year term life insurance.
 The funding policy for the SDBF program is to assure that adequate resources are available to meet all death benefit payments for the upcoming year; the intent is not to prefund retiree term life insurance during employees' entire careers.
-As an employer, TMRS' contributions to the SDBF for the years ended December 31, 2017, 2016, and 2015 were \$17,133, \$15,678 and \$14,347, respectively, representing contributions for both active and retiree coverage, which equaled the required contributions each year.
+As an employer, TMRS' contributions to the SDBF for the years ended December 31, 2018, 2017, and 2016 were \$18,615, \$17,133, and \$15,678, respectively, representing contributions for both active and retiree coverage, which equaled the required contributions each year.